 Zhaikmunai has a strong track record of successful exploration and production within the Licence area.
 Constructive analysis by Zhaikmunai personnel of 3-D seismic surveys covering the entire Chinarevskoye Field has allowed Zhaikmunai to position wells effectively.
-Every production well drilled since Zhaikmunai entered into the PSA has yielded commercially viable amounts of hydrocarbons.
+Management has risen to the challenge of tackling the Biski/Afoninsky reserves which are located in vertically and horizontally fragmented segments which have required state-of-the art drilling techniques including deep wells (5000- 5500 meters), multiple wells and horizontal drilling (for up to 1000m).
 Since 2004, management has introduced Western-standard drilling rigs and competition among drilling contractors to further improve drilling efficiency.
-Further, crude oil production increased from an average of 2,210 bpd in 2004 to an average of 7,752 bpd in 2010, virtually unchanged compared to 7,442 bpd in 2009.
+Further, hydrocarbon production increased from an average of 2,210 boepd in 2004 to an average of 13,158 boepd in 2011, an increase of 69.7% compared to 7,752 boepd in 2010.

-• High quality crude oil
+High quality crude oil